Genotoxicity: Genotoxic chemotherapy

 Genotoxic chemotherapy is the treatment of cancer with the use of one or more genotoxic drugs.
 The treatment is traditionally part of standardized regime.
 By utilizing the destructive properties of genotoxins treatments aims to induce DNA damage into cancer cells.
 Any damage done to a cancer is passed on to descendent cancer cells as proliferation continues.
 If this damage is severe enough, it will induce cells to undergo apoptosis.

 Risks

 A drawback of treatment is that many genotoxic drugs are effective on cancerous cells and normal cells alike.
 Selectivity of a particular drug's action is based on the sensitivity of the cells themselves.
 So, while rapidly dividing cancer cells are particularly sensitive to many drug treatments, often normal functioning cells are affected.

 Another risk of treatment is that, in addition to being genotoxic, many of the drugs are also mutagenic and cytotoxic.
 So the effects of these drugs are not limited to just DNA damage.
 In addition, some of these drugs that are meant to treat cancers are also carcinogens themselves, raising the risk of secondary cancers, such as leukemia.

 Different treatments

 This table depicts different genotoxic-based cancer treatments along with examples.

+Kidney

+Genotoxic DNA damage in the kidney has been implicated in both acute and chronic kidney injury, as well as in renal cell carcinoma.
+Studies of humans with genetic deficiencies in DNA repair pathways have revealed that their kidneys are particularly vulnerable to DNA damages such as DNA crosslinks, DNA breaks and transcription-blocking damage.